programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 > **Note**: For a complete list of codecs and containers supported by your installation of FFmpeg, run `ffmpeg -codecs` and `ffmpeg -formats`, respectively, to see the list printed to your `stdout`.

-As an exercise in learning basic FFmpeg syntax and learning how to transcode between formats, we will begin with our `destEarth.ogv` file and write a new file with video encoded to `H.264`, audio to `AAC`, and wrapped in an `.mp4` container, a very common and highly-portable combination of codecs and container that is practically identical the `.m4v` file we originally downloaded.
+As an exercise in learning basic FFmpeg syntax and learning how to transcode between formats, we will begin with our `destEarth.ogv` file and write a new file with video encoded to `H.264`, audio to `AAC`, and wrapped in an `.mp4` container, a very common and highly-portable combination of codecs and container that is practically identical to the `.m4v` file we originally downloaded.
 Here is the command you will execute along with an explanation of each part of the syntax:

 `ffmpeg -i destEarth.ogv -c:v libx264 -c:a aac destEarth_transcoded.mp4`

 * `ffmpeg` = starts the command
 * `-i destEarth.ogv` = specifies the input file
-* `-c:v libx264` = copy the video stream to the H.264 codec
+* `-c:v libx264` = transcodes the video stream to the H.264 codec
-* `-c:a aac` = copy the audio stream to the AAC codec
+* `-c:a aac` = transcodes the audio stream to the AAC codec
 * `destEarth_transcoded.mp4` = specifies the output file.
 Note this is where the new container type is specified

 If you execute this command as it is written and in the same directory as `destEarth.ogv`, you will see a new file called `destEarth_transcoded.mp4` appear in the directory.
 If you are operating in Mac OSX, you will also be able to play this new file with QuickTime.
-A full exploration of codecs, containers, compadibility, and file extension conventions is beyond the scope of this tutorial, however this preliminary set of examples should give those less familiar with how digital audiovisual files are constructed a baseline set of knowledge that will enable them to complete the rest of the tutorial.
+A full exploration of codecs, containers, compatibility, and file extension conventions is beyond the scope of this tutorial, however this preliminary set of examples should give those less familiar with how digital audiovisual files are constructed a baseline set of knowledge that will enable them to complete the rest of the tutorial.

 ## Creating Excerpts & Demuxing Audio & Video
-Now that we have a better understanding of streams, codecs, and containers, lets look at ways FFmpeg can help us work with video materials at a more granular level.
+Now that we have a better understanding of streams, codecs, and containers, let's look at ways FFmpeg can help us work with video materials at a more granular level.
 For this tutorial, we will examine two discrete sections of *Destination Earth* to compare how color is used in relation to the film's propagandist rhetoric.
 We will create and prepare these excerpts for analysis using a command that performs two different functions simultaneously:

 * First, the command will create two excerpts from `destEarth.m4v`
 * Second, the command will remove ("demux") the audio components (`Stream #0:1`) from these excerpts
   <div class="alert alert-warning">
     We are removing the audio in the interest in promoting good practice in saving storage space (the audio information is not necessary for color analysis).
-This will likely be useful if you hope to this is kind of analysis at larger scales.
+This will likely be useful if you hope to use this is kind of analysis at larger scales.
 More on scaling color analysis will be provided near the end of the tutorial.
   </div>

 The first excerpt we will be making is a sequence near the beginning of the film depicting the difficult conditions and downtrodden life of the Martian society.
 The following command specifies start and end points of the excerpt, tells FFmpeg to retain all information in the video stream without transcoding anything, and to write our new file without the audio stream: